gpagano97/TASE-RK-methods/README.md

 As you can see from line 3 of exampleEuler.m, in this case we apply only the TASE-RK method of order $p=s=4$.
 Furthermore, from line 5, note that we fix a constant approximation of the Jacobian (i.e. the exact Jacobian fixed at the first time grid point $t_0$), thus deciding not to update it at each step.
 From line 12 to line 16 we set the initial conditions, and from line 18 to line 21 we compute a reference solution in order to be able to calculate TASE-RK errors.
 In line 23 we apply the selected TASE-RK method.

-The output is as follows:
+The outputs are as follows:

 errT_TRK =
    3.3776e-08;